The oncologist said,

 I need to let go of the past and take care of emotional wounds.
 It will take a big overhaul this time.

 I found a new oncologist whom I could to talk to about my feelings and receive human compassion.
-I was admitted to UCLA Hospital in Santa Monica for treatments now.
+The progress of the cancer was very fast and I was getting weaker by day.
+Macrobioitc and natural healing was not able to heal on time so I was admitted to UCLA Hospital in Santa Monica for chemotherapy treatments now.

 Thank you for your prayers and continuous support.